lasse-steinnes/Electrostatics-and-Biological-membranes-MT2022/README.md

+# Project: Elecrostatics and biological membranes

-# Master Thesis for the Degree M.sc.
+Hello there, and welcome to the code relevant for thesis for the Degree M.sc.
 Computational Science: Physics.

-Hello there, and welcome to the code relevant for my master thesis for the degree